PowerShell/SHiPS/docs/Design.md

   ```

   `Option1`: Using alias.
 Mapping New-Item directly to New-AzureRmVM.
-    The drawback is a user has to navigate to a particular folder be able to use New-Item-Item.
+    The drawback is a user has to navigate to a particular folder be able to use New-Item.

   `Options2`:Dynamic Parameters